 We have to point again to fine wine’s stable performance in times of uncertainty and financial market volatility.
 Liv-ex, fine wine’s stock market equivalent, has reported that its broadest indicator, the Liv-ex 1000 saw 0.2% growth in January 2018 and 9.89% in the 12 months to 31st January 2018.
 FTSE 100’s total growth over 2017 was 7.6%, whereas the Liv-ex 1000 saw 10.2% growth across 2017.

-The value of portfolio diversification is realised in times of economic uncertainty and resultant increased volatility in financial markets.
+The value of investment portfolio diversification is realised in times of economic uncertainty and resultant increased volatility in financial markets.
 Fine wine’s stable long term growth performance offers distinct benefits to optimise performance.
 It was even noted on BBC Radio 2’s Jeremy Vine show yesterday that fine wine has outperformed financial markets.

 For more information contact the team on 0203 384 2262,